elgamalsalman/my-setup/README.md

 reboot
 ```

+Next open Konsole settings create a new default profile and change the Command to `/bin/fish` instead of `/bin/bash`.

 Then download my [config.fish](./configs/config.fish) and place it in `~/.config/fish/`			<br />
 Then download my [.xprofile](./configs/.xprofile) and place it in `~/`			<br />
 Then download my [xmonad.hs](./configs/xmonad.hs) and place it in `~/.xmonad/`		<br />